 Vacuum packing guidance

-The guidance helps you vacuum pack and modified atmosphere pack chilled raw and ready-to-eat products.
-It shows you how to practically develop and implement a Hazard Analysis Critical Control Point (HACCP) based approach for these foods to control the risk of non-proteolytic C. botulinum.
+This guidance helps you vacuum pack and modified atmosphere pack chilled raw and ready-to-eat products.
+It shows you how to practically develop and implement a Hazard Analysis Critical Control Point (HACCP) based approach for these foods, to control the risk of non-proteolytic C. botulinum.

 If the shelf-life of the product is more than 10 days, the guidance explains the rules that apply and the requirement for additional controlling factors.
 It provides a useful ‘Decision Tree’ to help you understand if the risk of C. botulinum is controlled.